-The advantage of using this four-screen approach is that each screen focuses on a different aspect of what makes a stock attractive.
-It’s a Bayesian approach to stock selection.
+The advantage of using this three-step screening process is that each screen focuses on a different aspect of what makes a stock attractive.
+It's a Bayesian approach to stock selection.
 You begin with a prior probability (the Zacks rank has a history of identifying winning stocks), and you further refine the list by adding layers of non-correlated screening criteria.

 I didn't spend months analyzing financial statements and visiting these companies in person.
 I'm relying on the analyst community to do that for me.
 My methodology takes into account a consensus of top analysts, and how their earnings estimates have changed over time.

-I can be reasonably confident that these are solid companies, producing solid and growing dividends based on decent earnings, and they can be a reasonable addition to your own process of picking stocks, as long as you do your own due diligence.
-I do not recommend that anyone blindly follows my picks – always do your own research.
+I can be reasonably confident that these are solid companies, producing solid and growing earnings, and they can be a reasonable addition to your own watch list, as long as you do your own due diligence.
+I do not recommend that anyone blindly follows my picks - always do your own research.